iden3/docs/docs/guides/circom-and-snarkjs.md

    component main = Multiplier();
 ```

-A nice thing of circom language is that you can split a <== into two
-independent acions: <– and ===
+You should notice that we have two new operators here, `<--` and `===`.

-The <– and –> operators Just assign a value to a signal without creating
+`<--` assigns a value to a signal without adding a constraint.
-any constraints.

-The === operator just adds a constraint without assigning any value to
+Whereas `===` adds a constraint without assigning a value to
-any signal.
+a signal.

-The circuit has also another problem and it’s that the operation works
+>Note: `<==` is just the combination of `===` and `<--`.
+In other words `<==` assigns a value and adds a constraint in one go.
+This isn't always desirable.
+The flexibility of circom allows us to split this up into two steps.

-in Zr, so we need to guarantee too that the multiplication does not
-overflow.
-This can be done by binarizing the inputs and checking the
+>Note: It turns out there's still a subtle problem with the circuit.
+Since the operations take place over a [finite field](https://en.wikipedia.org/wiki/Finite_field), we need to guarantee that the multiplication doesn't overflow.
+This can be done by binarizing the inputs and checking the ranges.
+Don't worry about the details for the time being, we'll cover it in a future tutorial.
-ranges, but we will reserve it for future tutorials.

 ## 4 Proving on-chain